-ExOne Solution: Sand 3D Printing Lead Time: 4 hours Cost per part: 1,500 € which its ability to precisely bind powdered materials together quickly across large surface areas, binder jet 3D printing is known for high volumetric output at quick speeds.
+ExOne Solution: Sand 3D Printing

+Lead Time: 4 hours Cost per part: 1,500 €

+All-New Tooling Solutions Large, Complex Sustainable Toolmaking ith its ability to precisely bind powdered materials together quickly across large surface areas, binder jet 3D printing is known for high volumetric output at quick speeds.
 But that's just one of the reasons the technology is ideal for toolmaking.